Arzuuuu/Weather_app/README.md

 # Weather App

-A simple weather application that provides current weather information for a given city.
+A simple weather application that provides current weather information for any given city.
 It utilizes the Rapid API to retrieve weather data and displays various weather parameters such as temperature, humidity, wind speed, and more.

 ## Installation